Heitor-Braz/Heitor-Braz/README.md

 # 💫 About Me:

-I am 17 years old and I am studying Computer Technician for the Internet at SENAI.
-I will finish the course in December 2025.<br>Front-end. ✔<br> Back-end with PHP.✔<br>I dream of creating solutions that make a difference.🔥
+My name is Heitor Braz, I am 17 years old and I am an IT technician specializing in internet technology, having graduated from SENAI.<br>Front-end. ✔<br> Back-end with PHP.✔<br>I dream of creating solutions that make a difference.🔥

 ## 🌐 Socials: